-Faculty advisor/chair: Swapna Reddy or Kristen Will
+Faculty advisor/chair: program director

 Change of coursework: If a change of coursework is needed, the student must update the courses listed in the iPOS and submit a course change for review.
 This process is required if you projected a course you did not complete, or if you need to change courses listed.
 The iPOS will be routed electronically to the graduate support coordinator for review and approval, and then for auditing by the Graduate College.